arwinazizi/onchain-profile/README.md

 # About

-Tahis project was built as a degree project for the Blockchain Development program at Medieinstitutet (BCU24D).
+This project was built as a degree project for the Blockchain Development program at Medieinstitutet (BCU24D).
 It analyzes wallet addresses and classifies them into different behavioral types to help users understand wallet activity patterns

 # Features